How It Works

 How we compare to the leading commercial model

-RMSE by outcome bucket, lower is better.
+Prediction error by outcome group, lower is better.
 All models on 2024-25 GW 32-38.
-OpenFPL & FPL Review: Groos, D. (2025), arXiv:2508.09992, Table 4.
-SmartPlay: same gameweeks, same bucket definitions.
+OpenFPL & FPL Review numbers from Groos (2025).
+SmartPlay: same test, same definitions.

 The bottom line: SmartPlay is competitive with FPL Review, the leading commercial prediction service.
 SmartPlay has the lowest error on Tickers (3–4 point returns) by a wide margin — the bread-and-butter outcomes where picking the right player each week adds up over a season.
 Haulers are essentially a three-way tie.
 FPL Review has an edge on Zeros and Blanks, likely due to proprietary minute projections.